 How do I protect and lubricate my snaps and zippers?

-We have this beautiful enclosure here that has a lot of snaps and zippers.
-Snaps and zippers are one of the most over looked mechanical items on a boat.
-We tend to notice them the most when they stop functioning properly by becoming stiff or hard to snap.
+The boat is equipped with a beautiful enclosure that has a number of snaps and zippers.
+These are some of the most over looked mechanical items on a boat.
+We tend to notice them only when they stop functioning properly, becoming stiff or hard to snap.

-So for snaps we want to rub some on the male stud end and then snap it together to lubricate and protect both halves.
-You want to make sure to do this to all your snaps even the ones you really never open.
-This will help prevent the from seizing in the future.
+For snaps, you want to rub some on the male stud end and then snap it together to lubricate and protect both halves.
+This will help prevent them from seizing in the future.

-For zippers run it along the open teeth of both sides then work it in with the zipper pull.
-This also works great on zippers off the boat like golf bags and wetsuits.
+For zippers, run Snap Stick along the open teeth of both sides then work it in with the zipper pull.
+This also works great on zippers off the boat like those found on golf bags and wetsuits.

 Your snaps and zippers are mechanical devices and should be treated as such.
-Clean and lubricate them on a regular bases and they will give you years of trouble free operation.
+Clean them on a regular basis and they will give you years of trouble free operation.

 Until next time keep your boat CLEAN-N-SIMPLE!